Learn how to effectively negotiate cost price increases (CPIs) with your Amazon Vendor Manager.

 Because your Vendor Manager can later override the system and manually approve your uploaded cost changes in Vendor Central.

-They also want to see that you’ve exhausted the tools available to you and will exploit any missing upload as a delaying tactic.
-So make sure to complete this step before you move on to the next one.
+They also want to see that you’ve exhausted the tools available to you.
+So make sure to complete this step to avoid any delay in the discussions with your Vendor Manager.

 Step 3: Inform your Vendor Manager